Obstructive sleep apnea

 Or call: +65 6734 9393

-There is a common misunderstanding that everyone who snores has sleep apnea, and everyone who has sleep apnea snores.
+There is a common misunderstanding that everyone who snores has obstructive sleep apnea, and everyone who has sleep apnea snores.
 An individual with sleep apnea is rarely aware of having difficulty breathing, even upon awakening.
 Understanding the signs of sleep apnea is the first step to knowing if you need to seek medical intervention.
 Severe health conditions might be a consequence if left untreated.

-Sleep apnea is a type of sleep disorder characterised by pauses in breathing or instances of shallow or infrequent breathing during sleep.
+Obstructive sleep apnea is a type of sleep disorder characterised by pauses in breathing or instances of shallow or infrequent breathing during sleep.
 Each pause in breathing, called an apnea, can last from 10 seconds to several minutes, and may occur 5 to 30 times or more an hour.
 Each abnormally shallow breathing event is called a hypopnea.

 Sleep apnea is recognised as a problem by others witnessing the individual during episodes or is suspected because of its effects on the body.
 Symptoms may be present for years (or even decades) without identification, during which time the sufferer may become conditioned to the daytime sleepiness and fatigue associated with significant levels of sleep disturbance.
 Sleep apnea not only affects adults, but some children as well.